brillout/wildcard-api/docs/custom-vs-generic.template.md

 - **First custom API, later generic API**.
   <br/>
-  Your first prototype will most likely have a tight frontend-backend development and a custom API is the right choice.
-  Afterwards,
-  and as your prototype grows into a large application, you can progressively replace custom API endpoints with a generic API.
+  You can use a custom API to quickly ship a prototype and, as your prototype grows into a large application, progressively replace your custom API with a generic API.

 - **Permission layer for generated GraphQL/RESTful API**.
   <br/>
-  A RESTful/GraphQL API that is automatically generated, such as with [Prisma](https://github.com/prisma/prisma) or [Hasura](https://github.com/hasura/graphql-engine), can be a convenient way to retrieve/mutate data.
+  A RESTful/GraphQL API that is automatically generated can be a convenient way to retrieve/mutate data.
+  (With tools such as [Prisma](https://github.com/prisma/prisma) or [Hasura](https://github.com/hasura/graphql-engine).)
   A custom API / Wildcard can then act as a permission layer on top of such generated API.

 - **Custom API + GraphQL API**.
+  Even though GraphQL
+  can fulfill a broader range of data requirements, certain data requirements cannot be fullfilled with GraphQL.
+  In that case a custom API can
+  You can complement a GraphQL API with a custom API for data requirements that cannot be fullfilled with GraphQL.
   <br/>
   This is the most powerful setup:
   Third parties have the full power of GraphQL and your clients have even more power with custom endpoints.